13 Artists Who Actually Scared People

 At the end of the day, Illinois’ Oceano were a pretty run-of-the-mill deathcore act.
 But a photoshoot they did in 2008, in which the band were graphically depicted butchering a live Seran-wrapped model, definitely resulted in some reared-back heads and gags of disgust.
 The photos were summarily banned from MySpace, and earned Oceano a reputation for pushing the envelope in a less-than-appropriate way.
 At least it got people’s attention?

 How could we possibly forget?
-Marilyn Manson has built a career on scaring the absolute shit out of proper adults across the globe.
+Marilyn Manson built a career on scaring the absolute shit out of proper adults across the globe.
 The minute one of his frightening personas becomes passé, he finds a new one to adopt.
 Scabby satanism becomes normalized?
 Try an agendered cocaine god!
 Glam comes back?
 Put guns everywhere around you!
 While some artists scare people incidentally, Manson has made an art of it.
-Hail to the king, baby.

 Knotfest 2014 wasn’t just any show, for Slipknot it was the most important of their lives.
 We look back on this pivotal moment in the life of The Nine.